 As soon as you start charging for your photography services your customers will expect you to be the fountain of knowledge when it comes to your speciality.
 But as anyone who’s worked in retail before will know – customers always want more as well!

 Being flexible in your photography can help you access new projects, more clients and bigger paydays.

-Joking aside, there is bound to be holes in your understanding of photography that you once knew, but over time forgot as it just wasn’t relevant then – but it may be now.
+Joking aside, there is bound to be holes in your understanding of photography that you once knew, but over time forget as it just wasn’t relevant then – but it may be now.

-Now you’re filled with the facts and you know the outcome, what is stopping you becoming a better photographer?
+Now you are filled the facts and you know the outcome then what is stopping you becoming a better photographer?
 Nothing.

-Find out more about iPhotography+ and discover all the other incredible features and resources you’ll get your hands on as soon as you join this one-of-a-kind platform for aspiring photographers.
+Find out more about iPhotography PLUS and discover all the other incredible features and resources you’ll get your hands on as soon as you join this amazing platform for aspiring photographers.

 Become a confident and competent photographer in less than 30 minutes!

 Before you leave, make sure you’ve secured your FREE online photography course (worth £29.99)